gsoft-inc/wl-squide/docs/upgrading/migrate-to-firefly-v9.0.md

 # Migrate to firefly v9.0

+!!!warning
+Although this migration guide is labeled for version `9.0.0`, it is actually intended for migrating from version `8.*` to version `9.2.1`.
+Therefore, please ensure you upgrade to `@squide/firefly` version `9.2.1` instead of `9.0.0`.

+We apologize for the confusion.
+!!!

 This major version of `@squide/firefly` introduces [TanStack Query](https://tanstack.com/query/latest) as the official library for fetching the global data of a Squide's application and features a complete rewrite of the [AppRouter](../reference/routing/appRouter.md) component, which now uses a state machine to manage the application's bootstrapping flow.

 Prior to `v9.0`, Squide applications couldn't use TanStack Query to fetch global data, making it **challenging** for Workleap's applications to **keep** their **global data** in **sync** with the **server state**.
 With `v9.0`, applications can now leverage [custom wrappers](../guides/fetch-global-data.md) of the TanStack Query's [useQueries](https://tanstack.com/query/latest/docs/framework/react/reference/useQueries) hook to fetch and keep their global data up-to-date with the server state.
 Additionally, the new [deferred registrations update](../reference/registration/useDeferredRegistrations.md#register-or-update-deferred-registrations) feature allows applications to even **keep** their conditional **navigation items in sync** with the **server state**.